ajaybhupathiraju/Heart-Disease-Prediction/README.md

    Ans : age, hypertension, diabetic and chest pain

-6. what age group have more heart diseases ?
+6. what age group have high risk ?

    Ans : Between age 50 and 65 years.